 Your really active little boy may do better in a different school, or home schooled, or with a different teacher, or in soccer.
 Your highly sensitive girl may need a pet of her own to cuddle (when she is old enough), or may need some “lap time” more often and with more regularity.
-You may need to volunteer in the classroom, so you can see what’s really going on.
+Your child may be a “them,” and not fit neatly into whatever gender role was assigned at birth, and may be struggling at school because they’re trying to figure out how to sort themselves.
+You may need to volunteer in the classroom, so you can see what’s really going on with your child.

 One of my Boys Behaving Badly made his 5th grade substitute teacher cry every day for a week.
 This week occurred after many years of school, during which I went every single week to the office and conferred with the teacher and principal about this boy’s behavior.
 They nearly begged me to medicate this child, but I knew he was not diagnosable with anything other than Boyishness at the Far End of the Bell Curve.